SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 In Eclipse Spring Tool Suite (STS) you can import the project as an existing Maven project.
 There you can start the main method in `com.sap.cp.appsec.Application`.
 You can also right-click on the class in the Package Explorer, and select `Run As` - `Spring Boot App`.
 Make sure that you have set in the same environment variables in the Run Configuration as specified in the [`localEnvironmentSetup script`](localEnvironmentSetup.bat).

-## Test locally using Postman
+## Test using Postman
 The service endpoints are secured, that means no unauthorized user can access the endpoint.
 The application expects a so called `JWT token` as part of the `Authorization` header of the service that also contains the scope, the user is assigned to.

 Test the REST Service `http://localhost:8080/api/v1/ads` manually using the `Postman` chrome extension.
-You can import the [Postman collection](documentation/testing/spring-acl-local.postman_collection.json), as well as the [Postman environment](documentation/testing/spring-acl-local.postman_environment.json) that provides different JWT tokens for the `Authorization` headers to do some sample requests for local execution.
+You can import the [Postman collection](documentation/testing/spring-acl-local.postman_collection.json), as well as the [Postman environment](documentation/testing/spring-acl-local.postman_environment.json) that provides different JWT tokens for the `Authorization` headers to do some sample requests.

 **Note**: For all requests make sure, that you provide a header namely `Authorization` with a JWT token as value e.g. `Bearer eyJhbGciOiJSUzI1NiIs...`.
 You can generate a valid JWT token as described [in Exercise 24](https://github.com/SAP/cloud-bulletinboard-ads/blob/Documentation/Security/Exercise_24_MakeYourApplicationSecure.md#generate-jwt-token).